State preparation by shallow circuits using feed forward: Introduction

-The main part of our paper concerns new efficient state-preparation circuits for three types of states.
-All states corresponding to these three types are non-stabilizer states.
-Efficient circuits for preparing stabilizer states have been known through measurement-based quantum computing, we discuss this result in more detail in Section~\ref{sec:clifford_circuits}.
+All Clifford circuits have a constant-depth $\LAQCC$ implementation, implying that any stabilizer state can be implemented by a constant-depth $\LAQCC$ circuit, see Section~\ref{sec:clifford_circuits} for a proof of this statement.
+Efficient circuits for stabilizer states have been known already through measurement-based quantum computing.
+Therefore this paper focuses on the preparation of non-stabilizer states, and as a surprising result we find novel constant-depth protocols for four very natural classes of non-stabilizer states.
+Despite the extensive research into these four classes of non-stabilizer states and the many applications of them, no efficient constant- or low-depth state preparation protocols are known yet.
+We specifically consider these four classes as they are all often used as initial states in other algorithms.

 The first state is a uniform superposition over an arbitrary number of states.
-This circuit includes the use of Grover search as a subroutine, that turns a probabilistic circuit, with a known constant probability of success, into a deterministic circuit.
+This state finds applications in many quantum algorithms, as they often start with a uniform superposition over multiple states.
+This superposition is often achieved by applying Hadamard gates to every qubit due to its simplicity to prepare.
+Yet, the analysis of many algorithms, such as Shor's algorithm~\cite{Shor:1997}, would benefit from a different initial superposition.
+The circuit to prepare the uniform superposition over an arbitrary number of states uses an exact version of Grover search as a subroutine, that turns a probabilistic circuit, with a known constant probability of success, into a deterministic circuit.
 We use the circuit for preparing a uniform superposition over an arbitrary number of states as a subroutine in the next two quantum state preparation protocols.

 The second state is the $W$-state, the uniform superposition over all computational basis states of Hamming-weight~$1$, a natural long-ranged entangled state that displays a fundamentally nonequivalent type of entanglement from the Greenberger–Horne–Zeilinger state~\cite{WState:2000}, for which $\LAQCC$-type constant-depth circuits were previously known~\cite{PhamSvore2013, Cirac:2021}.
-The W-state is often used as benchmark for new quantum hardware~\cite{GarciaPerez:2021,Haffner2005,Neeley2010}.
+The $W$-state is often used as benchmark for new quantum hardware~\cite{Haffner2005,Neeley2010,GarciaPerez:2021}.
+A novel way to prepare the $W$-state therefore gives a new way to benchmark different quantum devices with each other.
 A circuit for preparing the $W$-state was given in~\cite{Cirac:2021}, but this implementation requires sequentially alternating measurements followed by local unitaries, which in the $\LAQCC$ model is not considered to be of constant depth.
-We improve this protocol by showing a $\LAQCC$ implementation of the $W$-state, at the cost of using extra ancilla qubits.
+We improve this protocol by giving an $\LAQCC$ implementation of the $W$-state, based on a compress-uncompress method that links the one-hot and binary encoding of integers.